damianhakert/damianhakert.github.io/source/_posts/2015-09-14-remote-agile-at-gitlab.markdown

 We do not practice any specific agile methodology, but meet the principles of the [agile manifesto](http://www.agilemanifesto.org/iso/en/principles.html) quite well.

-This is a first step at formalizing the workflow that we've established over the past year at GitLab, as it seems to work for us and might for you.
+This is a start in describing the workflow that we've established over the past year at GitLab, as it seems to work for us and might for you.
 It's lightweight and self organizing.
 It might or might not scale.